 Battling The Loneliness Epidemic During A Pandemic

 Vikings conducted a Survey in 2019 assessing the pros and cons of being a freelancer and working remotely.
 They interviewed 1,500 people -- 750 office goers, and 750 freelancers.
-The biggest con for remote workers was loneliness, followed by the inability to switch-off after work, and deteriorating mental health.
+The biggest con for remote workers was loneliness, followed by the inability to log off after work, and deteriorating mental health.

 The last point is noteworthy as humans are social creatures and a lack of engagement with fellow humans can result in mental health issues.